projectcalico/calico/v3.6/security/Kubernetes Network.md

 ##### Create deny-all default ingress and egress policy, all pods in a namespace

-The following network policy implements a default, “deny-all” ingress and egress policy that prevents all traffic to pods in the policy-demo namespace.
-The policy applies to all pods in the namespace, but does not explicitly allow any traffic.
+The following network policy implements a default, **deny-all** ingress and egress policy that prevents all traffic to pods in the policy-demo namespace.
+The policy applies to all pods in the **policy-demo** namespace, but does not explicitly allow any traffic.
 All pods are selected, but because the default changes when pods are selected by a network policy, the result is: deny all ingress and egress traffic.
 (Unless the traffic is allowed by another network policy).

 kind: NetworkPolicy
 apiVersion: networking.k8s.io/v1
 metadata:
-  name: default-ingress-deny
+  name: **default-ingress-deny**
-  namespace: policy-demo
+  namespace: **policy-demo**
 spec:
   podSelector:
     matchLabels: {}